sowmith-chatlapally/ToDoList-LoginApp/README.md

 ## React Login/Logout Workflow
-This is a simple login/logout system built with React, Redux and Node.js
+This is a simple login/logout system built with React, Redux and Node.js.
+We will be able to create, update, delete task.

 ### Installation